nguterresn/quartz/content/cmake/cmake-presets.md

 ## Sprinkle CMake with a simple Command Line Interface

 If you are like me, you can't be satisfied with the previous result.
-Even though the commands works as expected, the command is still too long and most of it could be easily abstracted.
+Even though the commands work as expected, the commands are still too long and most of it could be easily abstracted.

-With the help of python and its libraries, it is possible to create a CLI with the following methods:
+With the help of Python and its libraries, it is possible to create a CLI with the following methods:

 - `init`: generates the Makefiles according to a preset
 - `build`: builds the code according to a preset